systeminit/si/app/docs/src/reference/asset/schema.md

 * A name for the credential
 * Props that define the shape of the secret itself
-* Connection annotations that apply to the output socket for the secret

 For example, the Docker Hub Credential: